Why Larger Homes Sell for Less per Square Foot

 • Comparable 2: Difference in Square Footage: 144 / Total Adjustment: $17,500 / Adjusted Price per Sq.
 Ft. : $121.52

 As you can see, the average adjustment made per square foot in this example is nowhere near the average price per square foot of either the subject property or the comparables.
-The average price per square foot of the comparables is $665, but the average price per square foot of the adjustments is only about $121 – or only about 18% of the price per square foot.
+The average price per square foot of the comparables is $665, but the average price per square foot of the adjustments is only about $121 – or only about 18% of the price per square foot for the property as a whole.
 That is far less than most homeowners expect their “extra” square footage may be worth.

 The Art of Pricing: Beyond Square Footage